Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

-where $a_i=\frac{u_i}{v_i}, \ b_i=\frac{v_i}{u_i}$, and $\mathop{\mathfrak{S}}$ denotes cyclic summation over the indicated indices.
-We demonstrate that this overdetermined system is in involution, and its characteristic variety is the tangential variety of the rational normal curve $\omega(\lambda)$ given by (\ref{form}).
+In Theorem \ref{T2} we prove that overdetermined system (\ref{un}), (\ref{vn}) is in involution, and its characteristic variety is the tangential variety of the rational normal curve $\omega(\lambda)$ given by (\ref{form}).
 Since the degree of the tangential variety equals $2n-4$, we conclude that general involutive $GL(2, \bbbr)$ structures depend (modulo diffeomorphisms) on $2n-4$ arbitrary functions of 3 variables.
-For $n=4$ this reproduces the count of Bryant \cite{Bryant}.
-For general $n$, the functional freedom of $2n-4$ arbitrary functions of 3 variables was also announced by Bryant in a series of talks in the early 2000s \cite{Bryant2}, but the proof was never published (we thank Robert Bryant for drawing out attention to these results).
-We also refer to \cite{KM} for an alternative PDE system governing involutive $GL(2, \bbbr)$ structures for $n=4$.
+For $n=4$ this reproduces the count in \cite{Bryant}; we also refer to \cite{KM} for an alternative PDE system governing involutive $GL(2, \bbbr)$ structures for $n=4$.
+For general $n$, the functional freedom of $2n-4$ arbitrary functions of 3 variables was announced by Robert Bryant in a series of talks in the early 2000s \cite{Bryant2} (we thank him for sending us the slides), but no proofs have appeared.
+Our proof is based on the formal theory of PDEs developed in recent years.